NatLibFi/marc-record-js/README.md

 // Default settings
 MarcRecord.setValidationOptions(
   {
     fields: true,                  // Do not allow record without fields
     subfields: true,               // Do not allow empty subfields
-    subfieldsValues: true, // Do not allow subfields without value
+    subfieldValues: true,          // Do not allow subfields without value
+    controlFieldValues: true       // Do not allow controlFields without value
+    leader: false,                 // Do not allow record without leader, with empty leader or with wrong length leader
+    characters: false              // Do not allow erronous characters in tags, indicators and subfield codes
     noControlCharacters: false,    // Do not allow ASCII control characters in field/subfield values
     noAdditionalProperties: false  // Do not allow additional properties in fields }
 );
 ```